GriffinGroupGlobal/lintjs/README.md

 This is a g3 development utility for running a linter against all js files mounted to the image.
 The is the current [linter][eslint] and these are the [rules][airbnbrules] that may be implemented.

 This is designed to be a general purpose utility that will also serve as a drone plugin.
+Also handles React and JSX linting.

 # Usage